 Seeking the next big challenge, Jamie left the Four Seasons, and along with partners Paul Roiff and Seth Greenberg, created the concept for Mistral, a French/Mediterranean bistro in Boston’s South End.
 Through crafting the menu, hiring the staff, handpicking the tableware, choosing the décor and designing the kitchen, Jamie was able to give life to the restaurant he had always dreamed of and that Boston diners could not wait to frequent.
 Throughout the past 13 years, Jamie and Mistral have consistently delivered excellent food, exceptional service, and garnered numerous accolades including “Top 25 New Restaurants in America” by Esquire Magazine, “Sexiest Bar” by Food & Wine, and four “Best of Boston” awards from Boston Magazine.
 Jamie has appeared on NBC’s “Today Show” as well as CNN’s “On the Menu.”
 In June 1999, Nation’s Restaurant News named Mistral as one of “5 Hottest Restaurants in Boston” and in July of the same year, Jamie was invited to be a guest chef at the famed James Beard House.

 Chef Mammano embarked on his second restaurant venture with Mistral partner Paul Roiff in January 2003 with the opening of Teatro, a stylish yet casual Italian-influenced bistro.
 With Teatro, Jamie and Executive Chef/Partner Robert Jean have created a comfortable dining spot in Boston’s trendy Ladder District, where locals are able to enjoy inspired Italian food and drinks, an open kitchen and playful design.
 In November 2005, Jamie and Paul followed up their success when Paul made Jamie a partner in The Federalist.
 The team then opened Sorellina in January 2006, offering regional Italian-Mediterranean cuisine with a modern twist, a unique wine list focusing on hidden Italian gems, upbeat and sophisticated service, and a warm-modern design.
 In August 2007, The Federalist was transformed to Mooo, a modern steakhouse inside the XV Beacon Hotel.
 The latest venture, L’Andana in Burlington, MA, opened in October 2007, focusing on Tuscan Wood-Grilled cuisine.
-In 2013, Mammano and Roiff opened their newest concept, Ostra, a contemporary Mediterranean seafood restaurant.
+In 2013, Mammano and Roiff opened Ostra, a contemporary Mediterranean seafood restaurant.
 Ostra provides a sophisticated and inviting dining room with an elegant bar and piano lounge, as well as an exclusive private dining space.
+Bringing classic Lyonnaise flair to the South End, Columbus Hospitality Group opened their newest bistro, Bar Lyon, in September 2018.

 As one of Boston’s most acclaimed real estate developers, and known for pursuing projects that the real estate “establishment” has often deemed too daring, Paul possesses a drive and vision for urban architectural splendor that has led to the renaissance of some of Boston’s most treasured communities.
 Paul, who has been working in the field of real estate since the age of 18, originally planned to pursue a career in music, but found himself being drawn towards a love for urban architecture.